 The validity of quantum theory at the microscopic scale has been verified to astonishing levels of precision.
-However, at the macroscopic scale, we perceive a fully classical world, where quantum superpositions are never observed altough quantum mechanics does not pose any limitation.
-Somewhere, between these two scales, the universality of quantum mechanics, and of its superposition principle, breaks down.
-Modifications to the quantum theory connecting these two limits, can also resolve the well-known quantum measurement problem.
+However, at the macroscopic scale, we perceive a fully classical world, where quantum superpositions are never observed although quantum mechanics does not pose any limitation.
+Some modifications to the quantum theory, which connect these two limits, can resolve the well-known quantum measurement problem.
 Among these, collapse models \cite{bassi2003dynamical} --- such as the Continuous Spontaneous Localisation (CSL) model \cite{pearle1989combining,ghirardi1990markov} --- introduce non-linear and stochastic (noisy) terms in the Schr\"odinger equation that lead to a spontaneous collapse of the wavefunction and coherently describe a quantum-to-classical transition when moving from micro to macro systems.
-In the CSL model, such modifications are parametrised by the free phenomenological parameters $\lambda$ and $\rC$, which are the collapse rate for a single nucleon and the correlation length of the collapse noise,respectively.
-An built-in amplification mechanism scaling as a function of the mass ensures that the more massive a system is, the faster it will collapse.
+The free phenomenological CSL parameters are the collapse rate $\lambda$ for a single nucleon and the correlation length $\rC$ of the collapse noise, respectively.
+A mass dependent amplification mechanism ensures that the more massive a system is, the faster it will collapse.
 Testing the possible values of such parameters is equivalent to testing the limits of quantum mechanics.
-The current state-of-the-art in testing collapse models is achieved by recently developed non-interferometric experiments \cite{carlesso2022present}.
-These tests are based on the measurement of side-effects appearing when the collapse noise is included in the dynamics.
+The current state-of-the-art in testing collapse models is achieved by recently developed non-interferometric experiments \cite{carlesso2022present}, which test collapse-induced side-effects.
 Examples are diffusion, photon emission and heating, and they can be measured with a plethora of different experimental setups \cite{carlesso2022present}.
-Among these, optomechanical ones placed among the tightest experimental upper bounds to date based on the quantification of heating and diffusive action of the collapse noise on the mechanical resonator \cite{vinante2016upper,carlesso2016experimental, vinante2017improved, helou2017lisa, vinante2020narrowing, pontin2020ultranarrow, zheng2020room, komori2020attonewton}.
+Optomechanical tests placed among the tightest experimental upper bounds to date based on the quantification of collapse heating and diffusion \cite{vinante2016upper,carlesso2016experimental, vinante2017improved, helou2017lisa, vinante2020narrowing, pontin2020ultranarrow, zheng2020room, komori2020attonewton}.